josh-collinsworth/joco-sveltekit/src/routes/blog/build-static-sveltekit-markdown-blog.md

 ![Our markdown file rendered out as a page on our website](/images/post_images/sveltekit-uses-rendered.png)

-Markdown pages are a handy option for text-based content, since Markdown is generally easier to author than HTML.

-You can even import and use Markdown content _inside of_ other files, if you want to--for example, if part of the page needed to be Svelte components, but part could just be Markdown text.
+You can even import and use Markdown content _inside of_ other files, if you want to--for example, if part of the page needed state or interactivity, but part could just be Markdown text.

 <Callout>
 Markdown pages are a handy option for text-based content, since Markdown is generally easier to author than HTML.
 </Callout>

-This `/uses` page doesn't have to be permanent, but keep it around for now; we'll use it again in a little bit.
+This `/uses` page doesn't have to be permanent, but keep it around for now; we'll reference it again in a little bit.
 But first, let's cover a couple other nice features of mdsvex.

 ### Code blocks in markdown